How Can Family Violence Affect Property Orders

 How to Reduce the Stress of Divorce

 These days, divorce is not the painful procedure it once was.
 No one has to prove fault to get a divorce.
-All you need to do is leave your spouse for 12 months and then apply for a divorce citing there is no chance the marriage can be made to work and that the two people are not likely to get back together again.
+All you need to do is leave your spouse for 12 months and then apply for a divorce, citing there is no chance the marriage can be made to work and that the two people are not likely to get back together again.
 You can apply for a divorce online if you have the necessary computer skills.
 You also need to pay the fee online.

 In some cases, it is better to consult with a lawyer or legal advisor who can put the application for the divorce in for you.
 He may even do it online, but you’ll need to pay him the fee plus his consultation fee.
 Still, it can be worth it to ease your stress, especially if you have no computer or don’t have the skills or an internet connection.
-It is also very helpful to talk to someone about your rights, especially if there are children or financial assets involved.
+It is also very helpful to talk to someone about your rights, especially if children or financial assets are involved.

 (more…)